Top 5 vice presidential debate moments between Pence, Harris

 "I'm the only one on this stage who has personally prosecuted everything from child sexual assault to homicide," Harris said.
 "I'm the only one on the stage who has prosecuted, the big banks for taking advantage of America's homeowners.
 I'm the only one on this stage who prosecuted for-profit colleges for taking advantage of our veterans."

-It was the first moment at which Harris explicitly referenced her past as a prosecutor, including as the former attorney general of California, which has been controversial in some liberal circles.
+It was the first moment in which Harris explicitly referenced her past as a prosecutor, including as the former attorney general of California, which has been controversial in some liberal circles.

 Fox News' Catilin McFall contributed to this report.